acemod/ACE3/docs/wiki/development/setting-up-the-development-environment.md

 ACE3 comes pre-configured for testing with [file patching](#file-patching) using only CBA's latest published version.
 You must subscribe to [CBA_A3](https://steamcommunity.com/workshop/filedetails/?id=450814997) on the Workshop.

-If you intend to test using file patching with CBA versions different than latest published, or with other mods, further setup is required create the links manually.
+If you intend to test using file patching with CBA versions different than latest published, or with other mods, further setup is required.
 First, create a folder called `z` in your Arma 3 directory.
 Then run the following command as admin, replacing the text in brackets with the appropriate paths:

 ```bat
 mklink /J "[Arma 3 installation folder]\z\ace" "[location of the ACE3 project]/.hemttout/dev"